-Recommendations

-- 1. That the committee considers the Annual Report of the Director of Public Health 2015 (ADPHR) The Five Ways to Wellbeing in Barnet (Appendix 1), and the proposed actions outlined in the report, and endorses the responses to the mental health challenge. - 2.
-That committee considers and comments on the recommendations of the activities / actions outlined under sections 2.1 of the report and in Appendix 1 (on page 47).
+Recommendations That the Health and Wellbeing Board considers the Annual Report of the Director of Public Health 2015 - The Five Ways to Wellbeing in Barnet (Appendix 1), and the proposed actions outlined in the report, and supports the responses to the mental health challenge.
+2. That the Health and Wellbeing Board considers and comments on the recommendations of the activities / actions outlined under sections 2.1 of the report and in Appendix 1 (on page 47).
+3. That the Health and Wellbeing Board notes the verbal accounts, presented in the meeting, from residents who have been supported by the borough's the meeting, from residents who have been supported by the boroug employment support services.